 Nutrient dense foods will normally supply all the vitamins, minerals and trace elements that are necessary for your body to build and maintain healthy bones.

-Organic vegetation that has been raised in good dirt is the best choice.
-They should be eaten raw when possible.
+Organic vegetation raised in good dirt provides the best choice.
+Also, eat raw when possible.
 If you can’t spare the time to chew, or if your teeth don’t like all that chewing, there is a wide array of vegetable cutters on the market.
-Many of these are on the market.
-(Please see my writing on salad cutters).
+(More on salad cutters later).

 You can even juice the hapless little devils although I don’t like the thought.
 Your teeth, face, tongue and gums need the vigorous massaging of chewing rough vegetables.

-Digestion begins in the mouth when the food is mixed with saliva.
+Digestion begins in the mouth when the food mixes with saliva.
 Also, The Cleveland Clinic Healthy Diet and Lifestyle cookbook says important combinations of phytonutrients takes place with the chewing.

 Dark green leafy vegetables like kale, spinach, collard greens, mustard greens, broccoli and cabbage are warehouses of the nutrients that you need.

-Raw greens should be eaten with every meal.
+Eat raw greens with every meal.
 People who are concerned about the inappropriate mixing of foods don’t need to worry about greens.
 They digest easily, don’t cause blood sugar spikes and take hours to break down—you won’t be hungry for hours.

 Don’t rely on dairy products—not even milk, vitamins, minerals, supplements or special formulas to get the nutrients to keep your bones healthy.
 Go to the source that has kept us healthy for eons of time.